ole-kristian-rudjord/ole-kristian-rudjord/README.md

 ## Norconsult Digital &nbsp;<sub><sup>(Jun.
 2023 - present)</sub></sup>
 ### Software Engineer | Part-time &nbsp;<sub><sup>(Okt.
 2023 - present)</sub></sup>
 + I continue to develop and maintain the Progressive Web App that I created during my internship.
-+ The app is part of the ELRAPP system that includes the contractor's reporting of information, the Norwegian Road Administration's own controls, follow-up points in contracts (deadlines and deviations), and reporting.
++ The app is part of the ELRAPP system that includes the contractor's reporting of information, the Norwegian Road Administration's controls, follow-up points in contracts (deadlines and deviations), and reporting.

 <br>